paypal/paypal-android/README.md

 This repository includes unit tests, integration tests, and end to end tests.

-// TODO: Add sections with commands for running each type of tests (via Rake or Fastlane?)
+// TODO: Add sections with commands for running each type of tests

 ## Static Analysis Tools